 You will need a licence from the licensing authority that your business is in.
 If you do not know who that is, visit: Gov.UK, find your local council

 In West Suffolk there are two licensing authorities, Forest Heath District Council and St Edmundsbury Borough Council.
-To apply, complete the form for the relevant council.

 There are certain conditions that need to be met if a licence is to be issued.

 How long is my licence valid for?

 Does tacit authorisation apply?